Price: Very Expensive

 This is a fine dining restaurant without the "stuffiness" that typically comes with traditional fine dining.

 Named after the character in Kenneth Graham's children's classic, The Wind in the Willows, Rat's Restaurant is designed to give visitors the sense they have stepped into a village reminiscent of the impressionist painter Claude Monet's beloved town of Giverny.

 Owned by noted sculptor and pharmaceutical heir J. Seward Johnson, Jr., Rats restaurant was created, at least in part, as an added inducement to visit Mr. Johnson's magnificent Grounds for Sculpture, the adjoining 22-acre sculpture park located on the former site of the New Jersey State Fairgrounds.

-Although some of the menu selections are pricey, the food at Rats Restaurant is well prepared with fresh ingredients.
+Although some of the menu selections are pricey, the food at Rats Restaurant is well executed, artfully presented, and prepared using fresh ingredients.

 The interior has five dining rooms adorned with original artwork, fireplaces, and a mixture of Old-World elegance and New World color.
 The interior dining rooms with 4-6 tables each, are beautifully curated and fancifully arranged, creating a feast for all the senses.
 In the cooler months there is a cozy, rustic fireplace to warm up to and enjoy a soothing cocktail.